As-ajay06/go-to-weather-cli/README.md

 means all the 10 people who think this is good.

 What I used:
-  bash scripting
+  bash scripting ,
-  free wheather api
+  free wheather api,
   this website help me get the free web apis https://open-meteo.com/